-CIOs need to be a digital strategists: The landscape for all executive roles constantly change, but the pace of change has been felt the most in areas of IT, marketing, and operations.
+CIOs need to be the digital strategist: The landscape for all executive roles constantly change, but the pace of change has been felt the most in areas of IT, marketing, and operations.
 Expectations from individuals or business consumers outstrip the readiness of most organizations.
 At industrial era, the pace of change was more predictable and planning for execution was the focus.
 Now, everything requires shorter term planning without giving up the strategic endgame.
 Technology is more often the big influencer of business strategy and the creative driver of business innovation.
 At forward-looking organizations, indeed, CIOs are empowered to be closer to the top of the pyramid and co-make business strategy, and IT needs to be positioned beyond as a service provider, more as a solution advisor and business partner.
 IT leaders need not only to provide invaluable input to business strategy but running IT as a strategic partner of the business to build differentiated business capabilities in effective strategy management.

 Thinking big, start small: CIOs are in a unique position to oversee the business because IT is the information hub to orchestrate the whole business nowadays.
 However, thinking big doesn't always mean to manage the large heavy project portfolio and only hunt for breakthrough opportunities.
 It is important to have a holistic strategy and catch the critical opportunities for business innovation and digital transformation, but also not forget to grab some low hanging fruits.
 The CIOs who identify small pivotal changes and start "fixing" them in the background, gradually over time making larger more complex changes tend to be the ones who can turn companies around.
 Of course, this is not always recognized.
 Although whether it makes sense to look for a new opportunity where tech is valued varies.
 There's no one size fits all answer to that.
-It's definitely case by case.
+It definitely depends on case by case.
 All the communication in the world won't influence the executive peer if there aren't results.
 That's why those pivotal changes are the basis for a compelling story.

 Digital CIOs are information masters: The digital CIO should focus on the information content and context; how that information can be tapped from the underlying data and be utilized to turn it into valuable strategic insight, how the information and insight can be penetrated through the business and be actively used in managing business processes and shaping the business capabilities to execute business strategy solidly.
 Today, the CIO is not just managing IT to keep the lights on but is managing the information to ensure the right people getting the right information at the right time to make the right decision, to enable enterprises to become nimble and gain the competitive edge, to harness innovation catalyzed by IT and lead to business transformation.